SSM 305–05: Limitations on Work Hours

 To limit the work hours of students participating in the student employment program

-International students with an F1 visa are allowed to work only 20 hours per week during the academic year and up to 40 hours per week during break periods in the winter and spring.
-Full-time employment during the summer is allowed only for students who intend to register for the subsequent fall semester (they must be preregistered).
+International students with an F1 visa are allowed to work only 20 hours per week during the academic year and up to 40 hours per week during break periods in the winter and spring (provided the student does not exceed an average of 25 hours per week for the year).
+Full-time employment during the summer is allowed only for students who intend to register for the subsequent fall semester (they must be pre-registered).

 Federal Work-Study or hourly student employees may not work during the hours they are scheduled to be in class.